pachyderm/pachyderm/doc/docs/master/how-tos/export-data-out-pachyderm/mount-repo-to-local-computer.md

 * Unix or Unix-like operating system, such as Ubuntu 16.04 or macOS Yosemite or later.
-* FUSE and SSHFS for your operating system installed:
+* FUSE for your operating system installed:

   * On macOS, run: